zwlipsky/App_Development/README.md

 # App_Development

-Hello enginerds and biolosers!
-This is the fellowship of the app, led by Guyndalf the White.
+Hello bioengineers of the Binghamton University!
+This is a totally professional, legit app development group for Prof. Guy German's scientific encyclopedia of cosmetics ingredients.